 Madagascar is home to some of the unique and unusual species of wildlife in the whole world.
-The island of Madagascar is a home to almost 25000 species of wild animals with a good number being endangered species.
-Some of these species of wildlife have been immortalized by Disney films in most of their cartoon shows, but the real animals are far more beautiful and wonderful than what is seen in the Disney movies.
-Most of these species found in Madagascar cannot be found anywhere else in the world.
+The island of Madagascar is home to almost 25,000 species of wild animals with a good number being endangered species.
+Some of these species of wildlife have been immortalized by cartoon films, but the real animals are far more beautiful and wonderful than what is seen in any of these movies.
+Most of these species found in Madagascar are endemic, meaning they cannot be found anywhere else in the world.
+Here is a list of some of the most magnificent animals that live in Madagascar.

 10. Comet Moth